 - In 2011 the Darebin profile included 37,841 separate houses.
-On this figure alone Darebin could zone 100% under the MHA/NRZ, allowing duel occupancy development, and still meet the projected future needs - DADA would like to see the use of quotas to ensure the future housing needs are met, especially for families and low income renters - Livable 3 bedroom houses are flattened to build multi 1 and 2 bedroom developments.
-Protecting 3 and 3+ bed homes within the MHC/NRZ is necessary
+On this figure alone Darebin could zone 100% under the NRZ, allowing duel occupancy development, and still meet the projected future needs - DADA would like to see the use of quotas to ensure the future housing needs are met, especially for families and low income renters - Livable 3 bedroom houses are demolished to build multiple 1 and 2 bedroom developments.
+Protecting 3 and 3+ bed homes within the NRZ is necessary